-How can I pick the right infrastructure tools to train my Deep Learning model?
+How can I pick the right infrastructure tools to train my Deep Learning models?

 Optimizing a platform for DL requires the contemplation of many variables as it allows for a range of statistical, hardware, and software optimizations that can significantly alter the model’s learning processes, training time, and accuracy.
 Additionally, the software and hardware systems available are so diverse that comparing their performance is difficult even when using the same date, code, and hyperparameters.

 Thankfully, there is MLPerf, an industry-standard performance benchmark system for ML that overcomes related challenges to help fairly evaluate the performance of different DL systems.
 To do so, MLPerf provides an agreed-upon process for measuring how quickly and efficiently different types of accelerators and systems can train a given model.
 MLPerf is especially useful and has gained widespread popularity for providing accurate benchmarking results for multiple DL domains, including image classification, NLP, object detection, and more: